marespadafor/drawingmaps/README.md

 ### 4. Download the materials.

-The materials for this course consist on data files, slides (in Rmarckdown), and exercises.
+The materials for this course consist on data files, slides, and exercises.
 The slides not only contain information, but also the solution to the examples and exercises for each part.
-Make sure you download all of them!
+TMake sure you download all of them!
+The course is divided in two parts:

+- Part I consists of exercises with data points.
+- Part II consists of exercises with polygons.